kevinolega/callcentertrainingtips/_posts/2015-04-20-pumasok-performance.md

 ---
 The post is written by <a href="http://kevinolega.com">Kevin Olega</a> follow him on <a href="http://twitter.com/kevinolega">twitter</a>.**

-The last thing you want is pumasok ka pa performance.Sarcasm intended.
+The last thing you want is pumasok ka pa performance.
+Sarcasm intended.

 Where I work we have several metrics or performance indicators.
 The most important are attendance, AHT, Daily Sale, Customer Feedback and QA.